KeelanAnderson/PP1-Pitstop-Academy/README.md

 the industry. it provides knowledge on how to be safe while working on the roadside and how to be set up for doing a breakdown on the roadside. the content provided will encourage the user to apply.

-#### application forms
+#### Application Forms

-the apprenticeship application form has its own page on our website as it is expected to be the main reason user will come to our website. this page will allow users to apply to our apprenticeship program and provide some details to us. they will be asked to provide their name, email, date of birth, phone number and address. they will also be asked to confirm whether they hold a full or provisional driving licence in Ireland. applicants also has the chance to add their cv to the form and some additional information about themselves which they think might be useful. the last two fields will not be required to complete the form.
+The apprenticeship application form has its own page on our website as it is expected to be the main reason user will come to our website.
+This page will allow users to apply to our apprenticeship program and provide some details to us.
+They will be asked to provide their name, email, date of birth, phone number and address. they will also be asked to confirm whether they hold a full or provisional driving licence in Ireland. applicants also has the chance to add their cv to the form and some additional information about themselves which they think might be useful. the last two fields will not be required to complete the form.

-the form for the saftey course is very similar only applicants will noy be asked to provide a cv or any additional information.
+The form for the saftey course is very similar only applicants will noy be asked to provide a cv or any additional information.

-this form will open in a separate tab for easy navigation for the user and does not contain the navigation bar only our logo which will bring the user back to the home page if clicked.
+This form will open in a separate tab for easy navigation for the user and does not contain the navigation bar only our logo which will bring the user back to the home page if clicked.

 ### Features Left To Implement